 Center for Teaching Advancement and Assessment Research

-The facilitator explains the procedure to the students,
+The facilitator then asks the students to answer the following questions:

 - What do you like about the course?